kejal2005/landing-page/README.md

-# Tour and Travels company
+# Tour and Travels company.